 Automatically segment the boundary of a nucleus or cell starting from an approximate ROI.
-Supports 2D and 3D images and tracking of slowly moving cells.
+It supports 2D and 3D processing and tracking of slowly moving cells.
 Ideal to study cell morphodynamics.

 Institution: Institut Pasteur

 The “Active Contours” plugin is a segmentation and tracking tool that is able to extract the outline of objects in 2D or 3D images and track these outlines over time in a 2D or 3D time-lapse sequence.
 In a nutshell, an initial contour is drawn (or generated) around an object of interest and then snapped on the object’s border automatically.
 In a tracking scenario, the final object border is taken as the initial position to segment the following frame, and so forth.
 Note that the initial contour need to be in 3D to do 3D processing.
 Note also that tracking use cases require a good time resolution, such that an overlap exists between successive positions of the tracked object.

 This documentation is divided in 3 main parts: it begins with a short step-by-step guide and an example to get quickly started.
 Then, it continues with a description of the plugin parameters, including the choice of implementation and the available parameters.
 The last part contains explanations about the method, its principle and its numerous implementations and is worth reading to get an in-depth understanding of the plugin.